Archive | Miscellaneous RSS feed for this section

 Sports Vision Therapy at Hellerstein & Brenner Vision Center

 Dr. Joe Borden, our associate at Hellerstein & Brenner Vision Center has been appointed as our Director of Sports Vision.
-Joe feels privileged to combine his passion for sports […]
+Joe feels privileged to combine his passion for sports and knowledge of vision therapy to enhance the athelete’s’ performance Joe provides sports vision screenings for teams and individualized sports evaluations and vision therapy.
+He […]

 Read full story Comments { 0 }